ministryofjustice/opg-cron-formula/README.md

 * Month     (Every month of the year)
 * Dayweek   (Every day of the week)

-The following pillar values MUST be specified as default values cannot be derived:
+Where pillar data exists, the following values MUST be specified as default values cannot be derived:

 * User
 * Command